St. Xavier's University, Kolkata: Controversy

-The university allegedly forced a female professor to quit and asked her to pay ₹99 crores after she shared pictures in a two-piece swimsuit on her personal social media account.
+A female professor at St. Xavier's University Kolkata was allegedly forced to resign after sharing personal photos on social media.
+The university reportedly demanded a financial penalty of ₹99 crores.
 According to the professor, "The vice-chancellor John Felix Raj said this parent had found his son looking at my photographs on Instagram where I was wearing just my undergarments.
 He said they were sexually explicit and requested the university to save his son from such vulgarity."
 The professor explained that the photos were posted on 13 June 2021, prior to her joining the university faculty and before she accepted any requests from her students to follow her account which is private.
 She took the photos as selfies and posted them as an Instagram story which disappeared after 24 hours, so she accused the university panel of gaslighting her.
+In July 2023, the Supreme Court of India refused to hear the case due to lacking paperwork.